Russian troops and a 40-mile death convoy have'moved into attack positions' near Kyiv, while Ukrainians fortify 'every street and home.'

 A defiant Mayor Klitschko, on the other hand, warned the Russians that their assault on the capital would not be easy.

-“Every street, every house is being fortified, the territorial defence is joining,” he said in a televised interview on Thursday.
+“Every street, every house is being fortified, and the territorial defence is joining,” he said on Thursday in a televised interview.

-“Even people who in their lives never intended to change their clothes, now they are in uniform with machine guns in their hands.”
+“Even people who never intended to change their clothes in their lives are now in uniform with machine guns.”

 Over the last two days, Russian troops launched two major attacks, one on the devastated western city of Irpin and the other on the eastern district of Brovary.